 - 2 To qualify for the Postgraduate Certificate in Sport and Exercise, a student must achieve 60 points by successfully completing the requirements listed in these regulations. - 3 A student must have their course of study approved by the programme leader. - 4 A student may substitute a paper with another relevant postgraduate paper with the approval of the programme leader.

-HEAL816, HPRM801, MAOH802, SPEX801-803, SPEX805, SPEX806, SPMG801-804, SPSC801, SPSC803-805
+60 points from HEAL816, HPRM801, MAOH802, SPEX801-803, SPEX805, SPEX806, SPMG801-804, SPSC801, SPSC803-806

-Refer to the Master of Sport and Exercise Table on page 308.
+Refer to the Master of Sport and Exercise Table on page 311.